-Creating content also does wonders for your industry credibility.
+Creating interactive content also does wonders for your industry credibility.

 Take a look at Hubspot.
 While Hubspot is a CRM platform for companies to use to grow their business, they don’t shy away from producing free content to help anybody learn and grow.
 Hubspot Blogs even has 7+ million monthly visits!

 Because Hubspot has developed such a strong base of individuals who are interested in what they have to say and who turn to Hubspot to learn more about how to grow their business, Hubspot’s industry credibility has expanded far past paying customers.

 Creating content is also beneficial for your sales processes because if a business is familiar with the content your company produces when they become a prospect, they will know exactly what they are looking for and exactly how you can solve their problem, drastically increasing the chance of successful and interactive sales experiences for both parties.